Thai Americans: Cultural influence on America

 Thai Americans are famous for bringing Thai cooking to the United States.
 Thai cuisine is popular across the country.
-Even non-Thai restaurants may include Thai-influenced dishes on their menu like Pad Thai and Thai tea.
+Even non-Thai restaurants may include Thai-influenced dishes on their menu like pad thai and Thai tea.

 Thai culture's prominence in the United States is disproportionate to their numbers.
 The stationing of American troops in Thailand during the Vietnam War exposed the GIs to Thai culture and cuisine, and many of them came home with Thai wives.

 Political involvement

 In 2003, two Thai Americans ran in municipal elections, one in Anaheim, California, the other in Houston, Texas.
 Both lost.

-However, on November 7, 2006, Gorpat Henry Charoen became the first US official of Thai origin, when he was elected to the La Palma City Council in California.
-On December 18, 2007, he became the first Thai American mayor of a US city.
+However, on November 7, 2006, Gorpat Henry Charoen became the first U.S. official of Thai origin when he was elected to the La Palma City Council in California.
+On December 18, 2007, he became the first Thai-American mayor of a U.S. city.

-In 2010, Charles Djou became the first Thai-American elected to Congress; he had previously served in the Hawaii State House and Honolulu City Council.
+In 2010, Charles Djou became the first Thai American elected to Congress; he had previously served in the Hawaii State House and Honolulu City Council.

-Tammy Duckworth, a Thai American Iraq War veteran, ran for Congress as a Democrat in Illinois's 6th district in the 2006 mid-term election.
+Tammy Duckworth, a Thai-born American Iraq War veteran, ran for Congress as a Democrat in Illinois's 6th district in the 2006 mid-term election.
 She was narrowly defeated, and served for two years as Assistant Secretary of Public and Intergovernmental Affairs for the United States Department of Veterans Affairs.
 She was previously the director of the Illinois Department of Veterans Affairs.
 She was considered a likely nominee for appointment to the United States Senate to fill the vacancy caused by Barack Obama's election to the Presidency of the United States; however, Roland Burris was appointed instead.
-On November 6, 2012 Duckworth was elected to the US Congress to represent the 8th District of Illinois.
-On November 8, 2016, she was elected as the junior Senator from Illinois, the seat previously held by Barack Obama.
+On November 6, 2012 Duckworth was elected to the U.S. House of Representatives to represent the 8th District of Illinois.
+On November 8, 2016, she was elected as the junior U.S. senator from Illinois, the seat previously held by Barack Obama.

-Bhumibol Adulyadej, the previous King and Head of the State of Thailand, was born at the Mount Auburn Hospital in Cambridge, Massachusetts, on December 5, 1927.
+King Bhumibol Adulyadej of Thailand was born at the Mount Auburn Hospital in Cambridge, Massachusetts, on December 5, 1927.
 At the time, his father was studying at Harvard University.
 He is the only American-born monarch in history.

-In 2017, Ekamon "Ek" Venin was appointed and later elected to the Borough Council in Pompton Lakes, New Jersey.
+In 2017, Ekamon Venin was appointed and later elected to the Borough Council in Pompton Lakes, New Jersey.
 In 2020, he served as Council President and was re-elected to another 3-year term.